-CONFIGURATION: this table contains all the RTC configuration.
+CONFIGURATION: Table 57 contains all the RTC configuration.
 Each time a RTC parameter is changed it will be saved in this table.

-column name postgresql datatype system datatype conf_id integer int par_id integer int par_val bytea depends on the specific wif command
+column name postgresql datatype system datatype conf_id integer Int par_id integer Int par_val bytea depends on the specific wif command